Meet the Kala The Arts Team

 Manisha Tank

 Manisha approaches her work with intense intellectual curiosity bringing a natural and conversational style to her presentations.
-She anticipates audience questions and helps clients hone both narrative and mission in their communications.
 She is confident, personable and deeply invested in stories that make a positive contribution to society.
-With a background in current affairs and finance in a fast paced news environment, she deftly weaves in contemporary thoughts and ideas during interviews, to elicit relevant, dynamic and engaging content.
+She serves on committees for non-profits such as the Oxbridge Society of Singapore and Dover Park Hospice.

 Manisha Tank, Honourary Adviser at Kala The Arts.